 Q & A with Janice Berliner

 Program Director Janice Berliner, MS, LCGC, has served on the boards of directors of the National Society of Genetic Counselors and the American Board of Genetic Counseling, as well as the editorial board of the Journal of Genetic Counseling.
 To her students at Bay Path, she brings 29 years of experience as a clinical counselor in prenatal genetics and cancer risk assessment.
 Off campus she enjoys exercising, volunteering, spending time with family, editing, and writing.
 Berliner edited Ethical Dilemmas in Genetics and Genetic Counseling: Principles through Case Scenarios (2014), and published her first novel, Brooke's Promise, about a family drama involving a genetic condition.
-Her second novel, In Good Conscience, will be published in the fall, 2021.
+Her second novel, In Good Conscience, was published in the 2021.

 What do you love about Genetic Counseling?